Hendrix-CS/csci151/labs/maze-dfs.md

 ### Step 2.1 - ListNode

 You will first need to create a file called `ListNode.java` that implements the Node class we discussed.
-It should have an `E value`, and a `ListNode next` reference as components, along with get and set methods for the value and next fields.
+It should have an `E value` and a `ListNode next` reference as private components, along with public get and set methods for the value and next fields.
 You should make two constructors.
 The first brings in and stores only an `E value`, and leaves the `ListNode next` as `null`.
 The second brings in both an `E value`, and a `ListNode next`, storing both.